Tommy-Nguyen-cpu/StoryMaker/README.md

 # StoryMaker
 Was inspired by CodeBullet's video where an AI directed a Rick and Morty episode.
 CodeBullet previously failed at creating a continuous conversation via multiple agents.
 This likely stems from a lack of context.
 For fun, I decided to tackle it myself and see how far I can go.
-Got a simple looking up going, and the loop works!
+Got a simple UI running, and the loop works!

 # Running
 In order to run the application, you must first create a python virtual environment for the server via: